 Childhood and play are essential parts of understanding life in Victorian America, leading to decoding and how adolescents were shaped from a young age with both an ethic for hard work and creativity in play.
 Growing up Victorian is curated by intern Travis Berhenke and will feature traditional toys and games, educational tools, with a closer look at what life was like for a child in the late 1800s in America.

 Find full descriptions of programs on the University Museums Calendar.
 All programs are free and open to the public.
-Registration is encouraged but not required.
-Events listed below will be at the Farm House Museum unless otherwise noted.
+Registration is not required unless noted.
+Events listed below will be at the Farm House Museum (601 Farmhouse Lane, Ames, Iowa) unless otherwise noted.
 Programs are subject to change.
 Check the University Museums Calendar and Facebook page for the latest events information.

 with intern Travis Berhenke

 Thursday, March 2, 4:30–5:30 p.m.

 Join intern Travis Berhenke (History ’23) for an in-depth look at the Growing Up Victorian exhibition that he curated at the Farm House Museum.
 Explore themes of education, literature, chores and play from 1880 to 1910 in this historic home setting.

 Sunday, March 5, 2:00–4:00 p.m.

 Play the part of a Victorian Era child by discovering children’s entertainment from the 1880s through the turn of the century.
 Children and the young-at-heart can participate in games of the era and see the types of toys and dolls that were popular.
 Treats provided.